macdevopsyvr/macdevopsyvr.github.io/index.md

 #### Topics of Interest:

 * Puppet, Chef and other automation from Desktop to Cloud and back
-* Software deployment with Munki and the app ecosystem surrounding it
+* Software deployment with Munki and AutoPkg: the app ecosystem surrounding it
-* Cool tools: demo an awesome Mac IT projects from GitHub
+* Cool tools: demo of awesome Mac Admin projects from GitHub
 * DevOps: How to adopt Automation and Best practices in IT operations
 * Dev skills: workshops on Ruby, Git, Python, Javascript for Mac Admins
+* MDM: Profiles and Mac configuration management in the cloud